Djibril Diarra

-Djibril Diarra (born 30 April 2004) is a Senegalese professional footballer who plays as a midfielder for Challenger Pro League side Seraing and the Senegal national under-20 football team.
+Djibril Diarra (born 30 April 2004) is a Senegalese professional footballer who plays as a midfielder for Super League Greece club Kalamata.

 Club career

 A product of the Génération Foot football academy in Senegal, he spent seven years with them prior to his departure in 2023.

 He joined Belgian club RFC Seraing in the summer of 2023.
 He was one of five players to move to the club from Generation Foot at that time.
 He made his debut for the club in the Challenger Pro League against K.M.S.K.
 Deinze on 17 September 2023.

+On 11 July 2026, Diarra signed for Greek side Kalamata on a free transfer.

 International career

 He played for Senegal at the 2022 African Nations Championship.